dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

   :drm:`<integer>`.

-The Dylan library provides implementations of the generic functions and functions described in this chapter.
+The Dylan library provides implementations of the generic functions and functions described in this document.
 If the result of one of these operations is specified to be an instance of :drm:`<integer>` and the mathematically correct result cannot be represented as an :drm:`<integer>` then an error is signaled.
 This removes fully generic arithmetic from